Championship top scorers: Who will win the 2019/20 Golden Boot?

 The Championship season is approaching Christmas with a recent batch of strikers becoming a member of the common faces within the hunt for private glory in addition to ‘three points for the team’.

-- Championship 2019/20 fixtures: Methods to watch each sport on TV and reside stream
+- Championship 2019/20 fixtures: The best way to watch each recreation on TV and reside stream

 The fantastic thing about the Championship lies in its unpredictability, with any variety of gamers within the hunt for the highest award – however who will triumph by Might?